eudoxia0/eudoxia0.github.io/_posts/2017-12-16-inheritance-disjunctions.md

     [React][react] works somewhat like this, althought in an object-oriented, dynamically-typed
-    language: components in React are functions that take an input and return a tree of other components or GUI promitives.
+    language: components in React are functions that take an input and return a tree of other components or GUI primitives.
 By parameterizing components over the types of data they take as input, you can build a statically-typed React-like framework using only sum types.